Highly Adaptive Principal Component Regression: Highly Adaptive Lasso and Ridge

 The representation in Theorem~\ref{thm:sectional_rep} can be written as

 suggesting an underlying regression structure.
 To connect it to a finite-dimensional estimation problem, we approximate each measure \(\mu_{f,s}\) by a discrete signed measure supported on the observed sample.
-For every nonempty subset \(s \subseteq \{1,\ldots,d\}\), let \(\tilde x_{i,s} := (X_i)_s\) denote the projected covariates, adding tilde to indicate the knot points and define
+For every nonempty subset \(s \subseteq \{1,\ldots,d\}\), let \(\tilde x_{i,s} := (X_i)_s\) denote the projected covariates, where the tilde indicates that these projected covariates are used as knot points, and define

 for coefficients \(\beta_{s,i}\in\mathbb R\).
 Substituting \(\mu_{n,s}\) into \eqref{eq:sectional_rep} yields the finite expansion

 Defining basis functions

 we can rewrite~\eqref{eq:discrete_rep} as a linear combination of these basis functions.
 In particular, if we set \(\beta_0 := f(0)\), then